July 18, 2023

 Bottom Line

 The way buyers perceive today’s mortgage rates is shifting – they’re getting used to the new normal.
-Steady rates are contributing to strong buyer demand and consistent home sales. online dating racism with me to get your house on the market and in front of those buyers.
+Steady rates are contributing to strong buyer demand and consistent home sales.
+Connect with me to get your house on the market and in front of those buyers.

 – Marcus Bruno